Twins sweep Tigers with extra-inning victory | Sports-Games

 Twins sweep Tigers with extra-inning victory

-Jorge Polanco went 4-for-4 with a RBI and a run scored and Marwin Gonzalez singled in the winning run in the eighth inning as the Minnesota Twins completed a doubleheader sweep of the Detroit Tigers with a 3-2 come-from-behind victory on Friday afternoon in Minneapolis.
+Jorge Polanco went 4-for-4 with an RBI and a run scored and Marwin Gonzalez singled in the winning run in the eighth inning as the Minnesota Twins completed a doubleheader sweep of the Detroit Tigers with a 3-2 come-from-behind victory on Friday afternoon in Minneapolis.
 Gonzalez drove in catcher Willians Astudillo, who began the inning at second base, with a one-out single to center off reliever Joe Jimenez (1-3) to break a 2-2 tie.
-The game was a makeup of a Aug.
-28 postponement at Tiger Stadium with Detroit serving as the home team and batting second.
+The game was a makeup of an Aug.
+28 postponement at Tiger Stadium, with Detroit serving as the home team and batting second.

 Minnesota catcher Alex Avila left the contest in the third inning with lower back tightness. --Field Level Media